hanjiayuan236/get_stock_price/README.md

 # Discription
 This is a test code to download stock data from yahoo.com.
-The function get_stock_price_today() from get_stock_price.py takes a single stock_symbol as input, and returns a DataFrame object with 4 columns: 'High', 'Low', 'Open', and 'Close', which are the corrosponding stock data of that symbol today.
+The function get_stock_price_today() from get_stock_price.py takes a single stock_symbol as input and returns a DataFrame object with 4 columns: 'High', 'Low', 'Open', and 'Close', which are the corresponding stock data of that symbol today.
 If the symbol is not found from yahoo.com, it returns a vacant DataFrame.

 # How to test if the code works